amanrajdce/laps-depth/README.md

 ## Result
 ![result](data/real_weather_example.png "Prediction results on real world weather images")

+## Citation
+If you use this work in your research, please cite:
+Raj, A. (2020).
+Learning Augmentation Policy Schedules for Unsuperivsed Depth Estimation.
+UC San Diego.
+ProQuest ID: Raj_ucsd_0033M_19587.
+Merritt ID: ark:/13030/m5ns636d.
+Retrieved from https://escholarship.org/uc/item/1p85x50q

 ## Acknowledgement
 This code is based on the excellent repo by PBA folks at: https://github.com/arcelien/pba